CompAndSave/hugo-decap-cas/content/posts/cheap-compatible-printer-ink-cartridges-a-cost-effective-solution.md

 ### HP Brand

-HP Envy 4520 and HP Officejet 3830 use the [HP 63XL Ink Cartridge](https://www.compandsave.com/hp/envy/4520-all-in-one-ink-cartridges), priced at $32.98 for a combo pack with one black and one tri-color cartridge.
+HP ENVY 4520 and HP Officejet 3830 use the [HP 63XL Ink Cartridge](https://www.compandsave.com/hp/envy/4520-all-in-one-ink-cartridges), priced at $32.98 for a combo pack with one black and one tri-color cartridge.

 HP Deskjet 3755 utilizes the [HP 65XL 2-Pack Ink Cartridges](https://www.compandsave.com/hp/deskjet/3755-ink-cartridges), priced at $32.98 for one black and one tri-color cartridge in a combo pack.